 The residence of late president Elpidio Quirino and his wife Alicia Syquia is located in Quirino Blvd, a street named after him.
 The mansion was given as a dowry.

 The house has elegant old furnitures, paintings and many rooms.
 The museum guide, who was a history teacher, explained the functions of each rooms.

 It was said that there were separate spaces to entertain affluent guests and ordinary visitors suggesting discrimination during those times.
 There is a peek hole to see if the guest is worthy to be received in the main sala.
 Also, it has different bells in the kitchen rooms to call their househelps and also has secret doors designed for escape during the upheavals.

 Our musuem guide told an interesting love story of former President Quirino and his wife and also the detailed story of the courtship of Ferdinand to Imelda Marcos.
-The entrance fee is P30.

 The museum houses the memorabilia of Cong.
 Floro Crisologo.
 Inside this old law office is a library that now showcases old books and historical artifacts.
 There’s no entrance fee but you may give a donation for its maintenance.